A new superficial landmark for the odontoid process: a cadaveric study.

 Pathology & Laboratory Medicine

 Fisahn, Christian; Montalbano, Michael J; Iwanaga, Joe; Moisi, Marc; Loukas, Marios; Chapman, Jens R; Oskouian, Rod J; and Tubbs, R Shane, "A new superficial landmark for the odontoid process: a cadaveric study."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 339.